andrmayo/perseus-citation-processor/README.md

   - Performance benchmarks

 ### Test Data

 - `testdata/xml/` - Sample XML files for testing
 - `testdata/expected/` - Expected output files for test validation

 ## Performance

 Current performance on test datasets:

 - **Campbell XML**: 2,004 citations resolved (100%)
 - **VIAF XML**: 2,924 citations resolved (100%)
 - **Total**: 4,928 citations with 0 unresolved

+Since these are both works on Sophocles and I focussed on mapping citations found in works on Sophocles, the coverage will be less complete with other texts.

 ## Running Tests